mellebolding/NDDL/README.md

-# NDDL
+# Loss function tweeking on SNN energy model
-Neural Dynamics and Deep Learning course at UvA (nov24).
+Part of the MSc course 'Neural Dynamics and Deep Learning' at UvA.
 SNN energy model.